-Cataflam is a prescription medication that was approved by the Food and Drug Administration (FDA) in 1988 to treat mild to moderate pain associated with menstruation.
-It is also known by its drug name, Diclofenac.
+Cataflam is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) in 1988 to treat mild to moderate pain associated with menstruation.
+It is also known by its drug name, diclofenac.

-Cataflam is an NSAID.
+Cataflam is a nonsteroidal anti-inflammatory drug (NSAID).
 NSAIDs help reduce fever, pain, and inflammation.
 Cataflam is believed to work by inhibiting the production of chemicals that promote inflammation in the body.

 How do I take it?